-The Rikon 70-150VSR Midi Lathe is a very popular choice for amateur wood carvers and model makers.
-It is a good quality lathe from a reputable manufacturer.
+The Rikon 70-150VSR midi lathe is popular for amateur woodcarvers and model makers.
+It is a high-quality lathe from a reputable manufacturer.
 And it is affordable by hobbyist standards.
-The Rikon 70-150VSR Midi Lathe is a great choice for hobbyists of all skill levels and is one of our top picks for best wood lathe.
+The Rikon 70-150VSR Midi Lathe is an excellent choice for hobbyists of all skill levels and is one of our top choices for the best wood lathe.

-The Rikon 70-150VSR Midi Lathe is a powerful machine that can do anything from turning bowls to cutting threads.
-It’s powerful enough for the professional while being so easy to use, even a beginner should be able to get started with this lathe in no time.
+The Rikon 70-150VSR midi lathe is a powerful machine that can turn shells and cut threads.
+It is powerful enough for the professional and, simultaneously, so easy to use that even a beginner can work with this lathe in no time.

-One of the most overlooked aspects in considering a workplace is determining how easy it will be to do your work.
-Whether you’re sitting or standing, if you are uncomfortable doing so for long hours then there’s no point at all being effective because too much discomfort can lead to strained muscles and an inability to concentrate on anything but what hurts.
+One of the most overlooked aspects of choosing a workstation is how easily you can get your work done.
+Whether you are sitting or standing, if you are uncomfortable at work for hours on end, there’s no point in working effectively because too much discomfort can cause muscle tension and leave you unable to focus on anything but what’s hurting you.

-This lathe has all its controls easily reachable so you don’t strain yourself trying to set the best conditions for your work, they are also very safe as they are carefully placed away from the spindle where you will have your spinning piece.
+All the controls are easy to reach, so you do not have to diligently try to set the best conditions for your work.
+They are also very safe since they are carefully removed from the spindle on which you will turn your workpiece.

-The safety of this machine is not just a nice feature that we add on top; it was designed with these features in mind and took them into account during production
+The safety of this machine is not just a nice extra we add; it was designed with these features in mind and considered during production.

-Its diameter together with its spindle length was carefully chosen to accommodate everyone with the ability to turn bowls as well.
-Reverse speed is very crucial in design work and Rikon was sure to include it in this midrange lathe.
-The lathe is made of cast iron which is not only great for durability but is so heavy that it damps the vibrations made by the motor as it runs, vibrations can make long sessions unbearable and one gets fatigued without much work having been done.
+Reverse speed is crucial in design work, and Rikon was sure to include it in this midrange lathe.
+Its diameter and spindle length were carefully chosen to accommodate everyone with the ability to turn bowls.
+The lathe is made of cast iron, which is excellent for durability and so heavy that it damps the vibrations caused by the motor as it runs.
+It can make long sessions unbearable, and one gets fatigued without much work.

 The fact that vibrations are less intense on this lathe means you can take turns more than you otherwise would on any other lathe.
-The control box is not only corded but also has a magnetic back which lets you move it along the front of the cast iron bed into the position with the best access while using the lathe in an emergency stop.
-To make working even smoother the lathe has a ball-bearing construction.
+To make working even smoother, the lathe has a ball-bearing construction.
+The control box is corded and has a magnetic back that lets you move it along the front of the cast iron bed into the position with the best access while using the lathe in an emergency stop.

 - Reverse and forward drives